Who We Are:

 - ICJ 701 Illegal Markets and Economic Justice

-- ICJ 702 Comparative CRJ Systems
+- ICJ 702 Comparative Criminal Justice Systems

 - ICJ 703 International Criminal Law

-- ICJ 704 Crime, Justice and Cultural Struggles
+- ICJ 704 Crime, Justice, and Cultural Struggles

-- ICJ 706 Transnational Crime
+- ICJ 706 Transnational and Cyber Organized Crime

 - ICJ 715 Applied Research Methods in International Crime and Justice